ashtheamin/enterprise_legacy/docs/program_architecture.md

 - All facilities are assigned a unique ID, no two facilities can have the same ID, the facility_list structure keeps track of that.

+- The metadata includes the last unique ID, as well as the currently selected facility.

+- This is so the facility editor knows what is the correct facility to edit.

 - ### Facility Data structures:
     - `facility_node`: An individual facility.